 “If you’re interested, please send your CV to…”

 You usually see this at the end of a job ad.
 Would someone who isn’t potentially interested have read to the end of the ad?
 Would anyone who isn’t interested apply?
 So why write it?
-It’s just more words that are cluttering-up your ad.
+It’s just more words that are cluttering-up your message.

 “Please read on…”